Subscribe to newsletter

 Overnight Location: Hotel in Baños

-Distance: 8hours, 449m of ascent
+Distance: 8 hours, 449m of ascent

 Meals: Breakfast, lunch